ihavethatonvinyl/blog/content/liner-notes/mailbag-1.md

 **Which two artists of any era would you put on a twin bill?
 Nothing is off limits.**

-Mike Patton and Herb Alpert, just so they can come out for an encore and “This Guy’s In Love With You” together.
+Mike Patton and Herb Alpert, just so they can come out for an encore and play “This Guy’s In Love With You” together.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/S-dxuwv4vs4?si=4dNbP7U2Bcg6_mhX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>